 Stop Loss and Take Profit Optimizer

-This Excel calculator will work out the optimum placement of stop losses and take profits for you to achieve a given trade win ratio.
+This Excel calculator is a basic demo for the optimum placement of stop losses and take profits to achieve a given trade win ratio.

 The sheet can work either as a trade checker or an advisor.
 There two modes are: